BMains/BMainss.github.io/_posts/2020-11-16-LogRegExample.md

 mathjax: "true"
 ---

-A brief introduction to Apache Spark,It's a lightning fast tool used for big data processing,sql,streaming,machine learning and graph processing.
+A brief introduction to Apache Spark,It's a lightning fast tool used for big data processing,SQL,streaming,machine learning and graph processing.

 Spark is usually very troublesome when it comes to using small datasets but this particular version of spark is in a small free trial cluster in an AWS EC2 instance so we shouldn't worry too much about it.